 Preparing a written submission

 While the “Show Cause” notice letter may ask you to prepare a written submission or attend a meeting, we strongly encourage you to do both to ensure that there are no questions left unanswered and you have the best opportunity to explain your situation.
 It is in your best interests to tell the committee as much as you can about what went wrong so they can fully understand your circumstances, however the most crucial aspect is to emphasise what has or will change to improve your academic performance.

 You should receive a copy of your Student Record Card in a separate email within three business days of your invitation to a CAPC meeting, however if you haven’t received a copy within this time, and have a deadline for a submission that will not allow you sufficient time to review this, you can request a copy by emailing: firstname.lastname@example.org.

-The Student Record Card is really important, because it contains information about you results, and any past progress issues, including recommendations and other outcomes from previous meetings.
+The Student Record Card is really important, because it contains information about your results, and any past progress issues, including recommendations and other outcomes from previous meetings.
 Your submission needs to directly address these sorts of issues.
-For example, if you were invited to meet with an adviser in an “At Risk” meeting, your Student record card will note this.
+For example, if you were invited to meet with an adviser in an “At Risk” meeting, your Student Record Card will note this.
 Look for a heading “Sanction(s)”, it will say something like:

 Hold - Academic Progress Review - Effective Date 29 November 2017 Study Package: B-COM Reason: Unsatisfactory progress

 The Student Record Card will also note if you attended the meeting or not, and if you did, it will record any recommended actions.
 It will look like this: